rolpereira/flash-eval.el/README.md

-A library for Emacs that let's you highlight a s-exp when eval'ing it.
+A package for Emacs that let's you highlight a s-exp when eval'ing it.

 Similar to the effect obtained in Slime when pressing C-c C-c on a s-exp.

 # Installation #

-To install place this file somewhere in your load-path and add the following to your .emacs:
+To install place the file `flash-eval.el` somewhere in your load-path and add the following to your .emacs:

 ```lisp
 (require 'flash-eval)